AntonioAbilio/OwlSort-AI/readme.md

 - Greedy Search
 - Weighted A*

-✅ Beutiful Sprites and animations hand made for the game
+✅ Beautiful Sprites and animations hand made for the game
 ✅ Multithreading for non-blocking execution
 ✅ Clean cancellation with graceful exit
 ✅ Tracks execution time and algorithm performance